realeroberto/peppol.agid.gov.it/en/qualification-ap-smp/index.md

 1. Follow the [mandatory registration procedure for the OpenPEPPOL association](https://peppol.eu/get-involved/join-openpeppol), specifying the role you want to take on: **Access Point (AP)** and/or **Service Metadata Publisher (SMP)**;
 2. Download the Access Point agreement and/or the SMP Provider agreement and the related 6 attachments available in the *Attached documents* section at the bottom of this page;
 3. Compile and digitally sign the following documents:
-    - AP Service Provider Agreement / SMP Provider Agreement or both, depending on what is communicated to OpenPEPPOL;
+    - _AP Service Provider Agreement / SMP Provider Agreement_ or both, depending on what is communicated to OpenPEPPOL;
-    - Annex 1 - Contact Points;
+    - _Annex 1 - Contact Points_;
-    - Annex 5 - Domain and its specific services and service levels;
+    - _Annex 5 - Domain and its specific services and service levels_;
-    - Substitute declaration of the CCIAA registration certificate.
+    - Substitute declaration of the CCIAA (Italian Chamber of Commerce) registration certificate.
 4. Send the documents via PEC (Italian Certified Electronic Mail) to the address [protocol@pec.agid.gov.it](mailto:protocollo@pec.agid.gov.it), inserting the following subject:
 > [PEPPOL] request for *company name* to sign the PEPPOL agreement
 5. The Peppol Authority will reply to the contact specified in Annex 1 in paragraph 4.5, communicating the outcome of the verification of the documentation;